kirillgerasimov/facial-heart-rate-monitor/readme.md

 It can detect heart rate by face ± 3 bpm (~ 50% confidence), ± 6 bpm (~ 65% confidence) in the following conditions:

-* there’s very little movement in the frame,
+* there’s very little movement in the frame
-* the face is well lit.
+* the face is well lit

 It can measure heart rate in less stable conditions with lesser confidence.